Stoma Output - Slow Movement and Undigested Food Concerns

 Hisbiscus

-Of the output slow you might wanna call your surgeon and ask.
-Mine wanted me to do miralax once but I worked it out without it cuz I decided no way was I taking laxatives.
+If the output is slow, you might want to call your surgeon and ask.
+Mine wanted me to do Miralax once, but I worked it out without it because I decided no way was I taking laxatives.

 The key is to chew, chew, chew.
 Put that fork down and chew.